GoogleCloudPlatform/opentelemetry-operations-go/exporter/collector/README.md

 with the [regex parser](https://github.com/open-telemetry/opentelemetry-log-collection/blob/main/docs/operators/regex_parser.md)) allows for additional flexibility in parsing log severity from incoming entries.

+## Multi-Project exporting

+By default, the exporter sends telemetry to the project specified by `project` in the configuration.
+This can be overridden on a per-metrics basis using the `gcp.project.id` resource attribute.
+For example, if a metric has a label `project`, you could use the `groupbyattrs` processor to promote it to a resource label, and the `resource` processor to rename the attribute from `project` to `gcp.project.id`.

 ## Recommendations

 It is recommended to always run a [batch processor](https://github.com/open-telemetry/opentelemetry-collector/tree/main/processor/batchprocessor)